 These raised edges distinguish the fungus from hail injury and may occur on any side of the stems and leaves.
 In fruit, the centers are light gray surrounded by thick, dark margins, giving the name bird’s eye rot to the disease.
 You can still eat the grapes but affected fruit may crack and mouth feel and taste are depleted.

 Grapes with anthracnose are suffering from the fungus Elsinoe ampelina.
-It overwinters in plant debris and soil, and comes to life when conditions are wet and temperatures are above 36 degrees Fahrenheit (2 C.).
+It overwinters in plant debris and soil, and comes to life when conditions are wet and temperatures are above 36 degrees F. (2 C.).
 The spores spread through splashing rain and wind, which makes it easy to contaminate an entire vineyard quickly if not controlled.
 At higher temperatures, the infection progresses rapidly and symptoms can be seen 13 days after exposure.

 According to grape anthracnose info, fruiting bodies form on the lesions and cause a second source of introduction.
 These fruiting bodies make it possible for the disease to continue to spread throughout the growing season.